 - Family & Friends day off every month

-Our hiring process for this Backend Engineer or Senior Backend Engineer position typically follows four stages.
+Our hiring process for this Backend Engineer position typically follows four stages.

 The details of this process and our leveling structure can be found on our job family page.

 Country Hiring Guidelines: GitLab hires new team members in countries around the world.
 All of our roles are remote, however some roles may carry specific location-based eligibility requirements.
 Our Talent Acquisition team can help answer any questions about location after starting the recruiting process.

 GitLab is proud to be an equal opportunity workplace and is an affirmative action employer.
 GitLab’s policies and practices relating to recruitment, employment, career development and advancement, promotion, and retirement are based solely on merit, regardless of race, color, religion, ancestry, sex (including pregnancy, lactation, sexual orientation, gender identity, or gender expression), national origin, age, citizenship, marital status, mental or physical disability, genetic information (including family medical history), discharge status from the military, protected veteran status (which includes disabled veterans, recently separated veterans, active duty wartime or campaign badge veterans, and Armed Forces service medal veterans), or any other basis protected by law.
 GitLab will not tolerate discrimination or harassment based on any of these characteristics.
 See also GitLab’s EEO Policy and EEO is the Law.
 If you have a disability or special need that requires accommodation, please let us know during the recruiting process.

 I'm a one-man team looking to improve tech interviews, and could use any support! 😄